foobarni/dotfiles-awesomewm/README.md

 ---

 Since my recent incident[^hard], I choose not to track my `.dotfiles` using the [bare and alias method](https://wiki.archlinux.org/title/Dotfiles) anymore.
-I find it cumbersome to see all of the config files in one place locally.
+It is also not so evident which files I am trying to keep track of in my offline sessions.

 [^hard]: I wanted to reorganize the `--bare` repository so I can work on different environments in one place
     and to deploy their configurations to my liking.
 Since the working directory was `$HOME`,